 The apple doesn’t fall far from the tree.
 Grandfather Andreas is on the left, his grandson Åge in the middle, and Gard, Åge's son, is on the right.

-Balholm has for 20 years worked with apples, fruit growing, manufacturing apple and berry juice of different kinds.
-Today Balholm has six employees and produces around 300 000 liters beverage each year.
-In 1999 Åge imported branches from 13 different cider apple varieties from Normandy and Somerset, and grafted about 1000 trees that are now carrying plenty of fruit.
-This was the first time cider apples like these was grown in a Norwegian climate.
-‘Cidor’, ‘Belle Fille de la Manche’, ‘Major’, ‘Ellis Bitter’ and ‘Yarlington Mill’ are some of these varieties.
-The bitter flavor from these apples gives the same experience as tannin in wine and hops in beer; it gives a sharper taste that last longer.
-Also in our apple brandy these varieties contribute to a longer, more complex flavor.
-In addition we use the whole fruit with skin and core, thus all the aromas add taste in the distilling.
+Balholm has for 20 years worked with apples, fruit cultivation, and manufacturing of fruit juice.
+Today Balholm has six employees and produces around 300,000 liters of beverages each year.
+In 1999 Åge imported branches from 13 different cider apple varieties from Normandy and Somerset.
+He grafted about 1,000 trees that now bear plenty of fruit.
+This was the first time cider apples like these were grown in Norway.
+Cidor, Belle Fille de la Manche, Major, Ellis Bitter, and Yarlington Mill are some of these varieties.
+The bitter flavor from these apples gives the same experience as tannin in wine and hops in beer; it gives a sharper, longer-lasting taste.
+In our apple brandy these varieties yield a longer, more complex flavor.
+In addition, we use the whole fruit, including the skin and core, and all the aromas add taste.